Scaling Up Semi-supervised Learning with Unconstrained Unlabelled Data: Abstract

 \section{Abstract}

 We propose UnMixMatch, a semi-supervised learning framework which can learn effective representations from unconstrained unlabelled data in order to scale up performance.
 Most existing semi-supervised methods rely on the assumption that labelled and unlabelled samples are drawn from the same distribution, which limits the potential for improvement through the use of free-living unlabeled data.
 Consequently, the generalizability and scalability of semi-supervised learning are often hindered by this assumption.
 Our method aims to overcome these constraints and effectively utilize unconstrained unlabelled data in semi-supervised learning.
 UnMixMatch consists of three main components: a supervised learner with hard augmentations that provides strong regularization, a contrastive consistency regularizer to learn underlying representations from the unlabelled data, and a self-supervised loss to enhance the representations that are learnt from the unlabelled data.
 We perform extensive experiments on 4 commonly used datasets and demonstrate superior performance over existing semi-supervised methods with a performance boost of 4.79\%.
 Extensive ablation and sensitivity studies show the effectiveness and impact of each of the proposed components of our method.
+The code for our work is publicly available\footnote{https://github.com/ShuvenduRoy/UnMixMatch}.